zlahham/dotfiles/README.md

-# dotfiles-ubuntu
+# My dotfile collection
-Dotfiles and configuration for my Ubuntu machines
+Dotfiles and configuration for my work and home machines